openai/gym/README.rst

 We recommend playing with those environments at first, and then later installing the dependencies for the remaining environments.

+You can also `run gym on gitpod.io <https://gitpod.io/#https://github.com/openai/gym/blob/master/examples/agents/cem.py>`_ to play with the examples online.

 Installing everything
 ---------------------